 |Before (Nov 14-28, 2016)||After (Mar 1-15, 2017)|

 |Total nodes provisioned||125||937|

 |Total node hours consumed||6925||5232|

-Traveloka, an online travel agency aggregator company, is running Hadoop2 ETL clusters in Quoble using r3.2xlarge instance type with min/max slave nodes set to 25/200.
-After turning on Container Packing, they see the cluster utilization is now around 75-80%, much more than before.
+Traveloka, an online travel agency aggregator company, is running Hadoop2 ETL clusters in Quoble using r3.2xlarge instance type with minimum/maximum worker nodes set to 25/200.
+After turning on container packing, they see the cluster utilization is now around 75 to 80 percent, much more than before.

-“Qubole’s container packing has helped us reduce our EC2 costs by enabling a lazy upscale and an aggressive downscale without compromising on performance” says Endy Lambey — Data Governance, Operations & Architecture at Traveloka
+“Qubole’s container packing has helped us reduce our EC2 costs by enabling a lazy upscale and an aggressive downscale without compromising on performance.” — Endy Lambey, Data Governance, Operations, and Architecture at Traveloka

-Container Packing is a novel non-uniform resource allocation strategy for YARN that helps to reduce the cost of running elastic Hadoop/Spark clusters by allowing more aggressive downscaling and increasing hardware utilization.
-We are currently in the process of rolling this feature out to all customers gradually, which is part of our upcoming Cloud Agents (Workload Aware Autoscaling).
-In the meantime, customers can enable it manually by setting the first two options to true in their Hadoop overrides in the Cluster Configuration section of the QDS UI.
+Container packing is a novel non-uniform resource allocation strategy for YARN that helps to reduce the cost of running elastic Hadoop/Spark clusters by allowing more aggressive downscaling and increasing hardware utilization.
+We are currently in the process of rolling this feature out to all customers gradually, which is part of our upcoming Cloud Agents (Workload-Aware Autoscaling).
+In the meantime, customers can enable it manually by setting the first two options to true in their Hadoop overrides in the Cluster Configuration section of the Qubole UI.

 For more information and updates, see Qubole’s online documentation.